taty2010/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] Mention two parts of Express that you learned about this week.
+Routing and middleware

 - [ ] Describe Middleware?
+Functions that are executed in the order they are introduced.

 - [ ] Describe a Resource?
+Resource is the information the client is trying retrieve from the api.

-- [ ] What can the API return to help clients know if a request was successful?
+- [ ] What can the API return to help clients know if a request was successful? a .status() method as well as a .json() message

 - [ ] How can we partition our application into sub-applications?
+By using Express Routers.

 ## Minimum Viable Product